PostDispatchInteractive/parks/README.md

 How to reproduce
 -------------
 To reproduce this data analysis, you'll need a working knowledge of virtual environments and Python.
 You'll need the libraries as specified in the `requirements.txt` file in order to run the code in the [Jupyter Notebook](https://jupyter.org/) file.
-To install the libraries, turn on your virtual environment, change into the `parks` directory and run the Terminal command `pip install -r requirements.txt`.
+To install the libraries, turn on your virtual environment, change into the `parks` directory and run the Terminal command `pip install -r requirements.txt`. filtering and sorting - put byline somewhere for analysis

 Data caveats
 -------------
-The `Archive.zip` file contains the data used for this analysis, as downloaded from https://www.stlouis-mo.gov/data/upload/data-files/csb.zip on April 30, 2019.
+The `Archive.zip` file contains the data used for this analysis, as downloaded from the city of St. Louis Open Data portal https://www.stlouis-mo.gov/data/service-requests.cfm#CP_JUMP_632762 under the "Service Requests" link on April 30, 2019.

 The data reflect complaints submitted by residents of the city of St. Louis by phone, web, email or Twitter.
 Each row reflects one complaint.